 Even after your contract is terminated with Qubole, we may retain some of your information for statistical analysis, to comply with our legal obligations, to enforce our agreements or for resolving disputes.
 Such information that is retained to pursue legitimate business interests, may not be personally identifiable.

 Qubole provides services to business organizations and we do not intentionally collect, store or process data belonging to children under the age of 16 using our service or on our website.

 If we learn of a security systems breach, then we may attempt to notify you electronically so that you can take appropriate protective steps.
-We may post a notice through the Service if a security breach occurs.
+We may post a notice through the Services if a security breach occurs.
 Depending on where you live, you may have a legal right to receive notice of a security breach in writing.
 To receive a free written notice of a security breach you should notify us at [email protected].

 Although we may allow you to adjust your privacy settings to limit access to your information, please be aware that no security measures are perfect or impenetrable.
 We cannot control the actions of other users with whom you may choose to share your information.
-Therefore, we cannot and do not guarantee that information you post on the Service will not be viewed by unauthorized persons.
+Therefore, we cannot and do not guarantee that information you post on the Services will not be viewed by unauthorized persons.
 We are not responsible for circumvention of any privacy settings or security measures contained on the Website.

-Where we process any of your personally-identifiable information as a controller, and any processing is based on your consent, you have the right to withdraw that consent at any time.
+Where we process any of your personally identifiable information as a controller, and any processing is based on your consent, you have the right to withdraw that consent at any time.

 You also have the right to object to our processing your personal data for direct marketing at any time.

 (If you withdraw your consent or object top direct marketing, you will still receive transactional emails from us about our Services, such as reports of your usage and invoices.)

 In cases where Qubole is the data controller, you are entitled to receive a transcript copy of your personal data held by us in accordance with the California Consumer Privacy Act (“CCPA”), GDPR and guidelines issued by the applicable national supervisory authorities.